-Cerberus founder and CEO Stephen Feinberg dropped plans last summer to offer to buy Freedom Group on expectations that another buyer, willing to pay enough to the investors so that they would not take a loss, would emerge, people familiar with matter said in July.
+Cerberus founder and CEO Stephen Feinberg dropped plans last summer to offer to buy Freedom Group on expectations that another buyer would emerge and would be willing to pay enough to the investors so that they would not take a loss, people familiar with matter said in July.

 GUN SALES ON THE RISE

 On December 14, 2012, 20-year-old Adam Lanza, who had grown up in Newtown, killed his mother before driving to the school, where he killed 20 children and six adults.
 He then turned the gun on himself.

 The massacre inspired a package of national gun control measures in Congress as well as calls for better security in schools, including the presence of armed guards.